knetikmedia/knetikcloud-csharp-net35-client/docs/UsersSubscriptionsApi.md

 Set the status of a subscription

 Note that the new status may be blocked if the system is not configured to allow the current status to be changed to the new, to enforce proper flow.
-The default options for statuses are shown below but may be altered for special use cases
+The default options for statuses are shown below but may be altered for special use cases. <br><br><b>Permissions Needed:</b> USERS_SUBSCRIPTIONS_ADMIN or owner

 ### Example
 ```csharp